-During this period our teams continued to identify and refer adults at risk of harm and/or in need of support.
-This has resulted in 10 referrals being processed to Social Services.
-The LALO continues to provide information relevant to Fire Safety at the monthly Multi Agency Risk Conference (MARAC) and support vulnerable people.
+Our staff continued to identify and refer adults at risk of harm and/or in need of support.
+The LALO also continues to provide information relevant to Fire Safety at the monthly Multi Agency Risk Conference (MARAC) and support vulnerable people.